TomAndrewRocks/TomAndrewRocks/README.md

 ### What's up?!
-I'm Tom 👨‍💻⚛️ and if you need a frontend Dev, you got it!
+I'm Tom 👨‍💻⚛️ and if you need a fullstack Dev, you got it!

 [![Blog](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)]()